cutthroat78/Leaving-Cert-Notes/subjects/biology/unit-2/cell-division.md

 ## Mitosis

-<u>Definition: Mitosis is a form of nucleur division in which one nucleus divides to form two nuclei, each containing indentical sets of chromosomes</u>
+<u>Definition: Mitosis is a form of nucleur division in which one nucleus divides to form two nuclei, each containing identical sets of chromosomes</u>

 Two new cells called daughter cells and they are IDENTICAL to each other